Where's the "Cool" in Iced Tea?

 • 1/4 teaspoon vanilla extract

-* Optional: Squeeze orange and lime wedges into tea and drop in wedges.
+* Optional: Squeeze orange and lime wedges into your brew and drop in wedges.
 Garnish with fresh raspberries.
 Serve over ice.

 Submitted by Robert - San Angelo, TX, USA

-If you like vanilla tea and almond tea, then you'll love this simple recipe combining the two flavors with your favorite green or oolong tea.
+If you like a vanilla and almond infusion, then you'll love this simple recipe combining the two flavors with your favorite green or oolong tisane.

 • 1 quart (4 cups) green or oolong tea